 There are a few different ways to verify your site, so you don’t have to verify your site by putting in the code here, but there are additional benefits you can get from connecting Yoast SEO and Google Search Console, so it may be worth it.

-Moving on to the next Yoast SEO section:
+Moving on to the next Yoast SEO section (these will help with your all-important on-page optimization):

 Titles and Metas